YoannLe/SDDD/README.md

 >
 >Thermistors
 >  Remember - a 3K NTC thermistor will read 3K at room temperature (25 deg.
 C.).
 It will read about 1.5K at 45 deg.C.

+A 3k NTC could be used for R2 to reduce frequency from 2kHz at 24° to 250Hz at 45°, this reduce the average power in the MOSFET and protects it from overheat on good batteries with low internal resistances.
+This slows frequency when the sulfated battery recovers its capacity and low internal resistance.

+This board can be cut in fonction blocs when opening jumpers, this is usefull for testing and try others configurations.
+An optocoupler connected to Vcc and PAD1 can be use to stop pulses from an MCU or arduino.
+Stop pulsing can be usefull to control battery voltage or in case of battery overheating.

+# Capacitor bank and power supply

 #References